the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{PM}&
-    Is organised enough to be able to transfer the codebase to future developers.& Follows the project management approach set by the team, or can suggest such \gls{PM} approaches.& Has additional \gls{PM} challenges, but may not have awareness of or experience with key \gls{PM} skills, which can acquire with low-key courses.&
+    Is organised enough to be able to transfer the codebase to future RSEs.& Follows the project management approach set by the team, or can suggest such \gls{PM} approaches.& Has additional \gls{PM} challenges, but may not have awareness of or experience with key \gls{PM} skills, which can acquire with low-key courses.&